 - World music

 - 19th-Century Russian music, music and identity, world music pedagogy, and nationalism in music

 I conduct research and publish books and scholarly articles on Latin American music and ethnomusicology topics in both English and Spanish.
 I present conferences and papers on topics related to race, ethnicity, identity, and social classes in Latin America, especially in Ecuador.
-My new research topic examines westernization and globalization in 20th- and 21st-century China, and the symphonic work of Ecuadorian composer Luis Humberto Salgado.
+My new research projects examine westernization and globalization in 20th- and 21st-century China, and the symphonic work of Ecuadorian composer Luis Humberto Salgado.

 - Latin America